SQuent/kuma-ingress-watcher/README.md

 ## Overview

-Kuma ingress watcher is a kubernetes controller designed to automatically monitor Traefik Ingress routes in a Kubernetes cluster and create corresponding monitors in Uptime Kuma.
+Kuma ingress watcher is a kubernetes controller designed to automatically monitor `Kubernetes Ingress` and `Traefik Ingressroutes` in a Kubernetes cluster and create corresponding monitors in `Uptime Kuma`.
 It provides seamless integration between Kubernetes ingress resources and Uptime Kuma monitoring, allowing for easy and efficient monitoring of web services deployed on Kubernetes.

 ## Features

-- Automatically creates, updates and deletes monitors in Uptime Kuma for Kubernetes Ingress routes.
+- Automatically creates, updates and deletes monitors in Uptime Kuma for `Kubernetes Ingress` and `Traefik Ingressroutes`.
 - Supports both single and multiple routes per Ingress resource.
-- Customizable monitors by annotate ingressroutes.
+- Customizable monitors by annotate Ingressroutes and Ingress.

 ## Installation